 1890 and the Orphan Teams of Brooklyn

-Gus Weyhing, Monte Ward, George Van Haltren
+Gus Weyhing, Monte Ward, George Van Haltren, Dave Orr

 Gus Weyhing was the star of the club, going 30-16 with a 3.60 ERA, and pitching a Herculean 390 innings.
 Manager Ward played shortstop and stole 63 bases, while first baseman Dave Orr drove in 124 runs.
 George Van Haltren won 15 games as a pitcher, and also played outfield, hitting .335.